 Freshwater fishes are the most endangered vertebrate species, with extinction rates five times higher than terrestrial fauna and three times higher than marine mammals in the ecosystem (Duncan and Lockwood, 2001).
-Fish biodiversity of the world is degraded day by day in the twenty-first century.
+Fish biodiversity of the world is declines day by day from the twenty-first century.
 Main regions for declines in freshwater diversity due to pollution levels (Junior et al., 2006), habitat destruction and defragmentation (Lakra et al., 2010), introduction of alien/exotic species (Pathak et al., 2013), water abstraction by dams, industries and effects of global climate variations especially rainfall (Leveque et al., 2005).
 The ecological sustainability of river systems is greatly threatened by the flooding of rivers, global warming, and climate change, which are also anticipated to disrupt the equilibrium of water supply and demand (Haddeland et al. 2014).
 There are 37,109 valid fish species, of which 18,896 are valid freshwater fish species worldwide (Fricke and Eschmeyer, 2025).
-There are more than 2,500 species on the Indian subcontinent, and 930 of those species only live in freshwater ecosystems (Jayaram, 2010).
+The author pls mention recent data of India’s fish diversity.
+And also mention how much fish diversity data contributes to the total world fish species.